MI 84: Technical details

 There is a self-excitation of the traction motors in the energy recovery phase.
 Simplification and reduction of the power of the static converter of the train (from 95 kVA to 30 kVA), made possible in particular by the “self-excitation” of the traction motors in the recovery phase.

 The H-shape frame bogies with end sill are the same as the MI 79, manufactured by ANF.

 Transmission is via a hollow shaft around the axle as MI 79.

 The braking system is also identical with disc, dynamic, and eddy current brakes.
 Although, unlike the MI 79, the dynamic brakes are not rheostatic.

-Formations
+Fleet

-As of 25 December 2021, 41 MI 84 trainsets were based at the Massy RATP depot.
-Additionally, some MI 84 trainsets are stored in good condition at the Torcy RATP depot on the RER A Line.
+The MI 84 fleet consists of 45 trainsets.
+Most are in service on RER Line B and assigned to the RATP depot at Massy.
+Additionally, some are stored in good condition at the Torcy RATP depot.

-As shown below, the trainsets are formed with two motored cars and three non-powered (trailer) cars (2M2T).